cloutprotocol/zatoshi.market/convex/how-to.md

 ---

-## Image Inscription Implementation (PNG/SVG)
+## Image Inscription Implementation (PNG/WebP/SVG)

 Added: November 2025
+Updated: November 2025 (WebP support added)

 ### Overview

-Image inscriptions (PNG and SVG) follow the exact same commit-reveal pattern as text inscriptions but with binary content encoded as base64 on the client side and decoded to raw bytes on the server before embedding in the witness script.
+Image inscriptions (PNG, WebP, and SVG) follow the exact same commit-reveal pattern as text inscriptions but with binary content encoded as base64 on the client side and decoded to raw bytes on the server before embedding in the witness script.

 ### File Format Support

+All image formats are inscribed with `image/png` content type header (Zerdinals standard):

-- **PNG**: `image/png` MIME type, binary data
+- **PNG**: Native PNG binary data
+- **WebP**: WebP binary data (inscribed with PNG header for compatibility)
-- **SVG**: `image/svg+xml` MIME type, XML text (but treated as binary for consistency)
+- **SVG**: XML text (treated as binary, inscribed with PNG header)
 - **SVGZ** (future): Gzipped SVG with `image/svg+xml-compressed` MIME type (60-80% size reduction)

+**Note**: Following Zerdinals' convention, all image inscriptions use `image/png` as the contentType field in the Ordinals envelope, regardless of the actual file format.
+This ensures maximum compatibility with existing indexers and wallets.

 ### Size Limits